madeso/bookshelf/content/books/97things/thing_43.md

 +++
-title = "Know How to Use Command-line Tools" weight = 43
+title = "43: Know How to Use Command-line Tools" weight = 43
 +++